FarronF/limerick-council-meetings/meetings/2018/10/16-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 11th September 2018.md

 Regarding Item 2 in the Minutes, Counillor Keary enquired if there was any programme in

 place for money to be reappropriated to return voids back into stock.
-The Senior Architect--- 2
+The Senior Architect
+---
+2

 informed Members there is a programme in place and to date some voids have been